C3La-NS/ChatX/README.md

 <h2>Installation</h2>
 ChatX works out-of-the-box on demo page (INDEX.HTML).
 However, if you condsider using it on other web-sites or directories, you are to complete a simple installation:
 <br />
-1) Login as Admin and navigate to /client/index.php.
+a) Login as Admin and navigate to /client/index.php.
 In the left sidebar you will find ChatX widget.
 Copy it to your website.

-2) open .htaccess and define your domain instead of "*": Header set Access-Control-Allow-Origin "*"
+b) open .htaccess and define your domain instead of "*": Header set Access-Control-Allow-Origin "*"
 example: Header set Access-Control-Allow-Origin "https://your-domain.com" (without final "/") If done ChatX must work correctly.